hong-qing-liu/english-hong-qing-liu.github.io/_talks/bf.md

 ---
 ###  Super-directionality
-- Utilizing the directionality of beamforming can accomplish various applications, such as noise reduction and separation.
+- <font size=3> Utilizing the directionality of beamforming can accomplish various applications, such as noise reduction and separation. </font>

 - before BF